NRS048/OmniMakenki-KIWI/README.md

 You can also compile your own code with the instructions given [here](https://github.com/MarkR42/malenki-nano/blob/master/firmware/README.md)
 ## Theory
-The three channels of the malenki lend well to this usage, with the addition of the third channel allowing movement in all 360 degrees.
+The three channels of the Malenki lend well to this usage, with the addition of the third channel allowing movement in all 360 degrees.

 Equations:
 ```